 A battery storage power station is a type of energy storage that uses a group of batteries to store electrical energy.
 Battery storage is the fastest responding source of power on grids and is used to stabilize grids.
 At full-rated power, battery storage power stations are generally designed to sustain output for between one and several hours.
 In the United States, battery storage facilities are in high demand.
-Battery storage capacity at the end of 2020 reached 1,756 MW in the U.S.
+Battery storage capacity at the end of 2020 reached 1,756 MW in the U.S, the most in the world13.
+Large scale battery storage facilities are unlikely to be adopted in the region, but smaller scale facilities are feasible.
+These facilities can assist during peak-power needs, power outages, heatwaves, and other times when energy demand outstrips supply14.